 - Contributes to the standardization of phytochemical composition for consumer safety and medicinal efficiency

-How is Terpene testing done?
+How is Terpene testing performed?

 With mass spectrometry, molecules are separated in the chromatography column and blown apart by a spectrometer into predictable mass fragments that can be matched with similar profiles in our database.
 With flame ionization, the compound exits the column and is burned in the flame, which will produce an electrical signal directly proportional to the amount of compound present.
 The tests can be adjusted based on the delivery methods used, whether eaten, smoked, swallowed, or topically applied.